openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 ## The Game Master's Calling

 If you're reading this chapter, then perhaps you've decided to don the most important mantle among roleplayers: that of the Game Master.
 Answering the call to be the GM isn't always easy, but your fellow game masters will agree that running a good campaign is perhaps the most satisfying act to be enjoyed within this fine hobby.
-Sure, the players get to slay dragons, amass wealth, and boast of their tales - but the GM gets to rest their head on the pillow after a late night session knowing that none of that fun would have been possible without them.
+Sure, the players get to slay dragons, amass wealth, and boast of their tales--but the GM gets to rest their head on the pillow after a late night session knowing that none of that fun would have been possible without them.
 The buzz of a well-run game is addicting, and we hope you'll answer the call.

 In this chapter, you'll find everything you need to plan and execute legendary adventures and campaigns using the Open Legend rules system.
 You'll learn how to plan challenges that are both exciting and fair, as well as how to reward the heroes so that they want to come back for more.